msaivikas98/new-project/README.md

         }

 NOTE:

     Every time when we run the initiate the project, the data created in the database earlier will be lost. i.e, when we initiate the server we can add new stories starting the id from 1

+ADDITIONAL TO PROJECT:

-In addition to this, we can add users to the database, maintain records for each user.
+    In additional to this, we can add users to the database, maintain records for each user.
 We can use authentication and authorization methods to show specific stories for the user in a secure way